FadeDragon/Resume2020/Email Service - API/README.md

 ## Next steps.

-Coordinate with development and support teams to migrate old data into the new service and retire the previous emailer function.
+Coordinate with development and support teams to migrate old data into the new service and deprecate usages of previous emailer function.